hhariri/hhariri.github.io/_posts/2015-10-19-organizing-my-week-with-checkvist.md

 ### Converting emails into items

 I've tried in the past to use my inbox as my TODO list, and even emailing myself things I need to do.
 It's not worked out that well for me though.
-Sometimes tasks can't be complicated immediately or you rely on a third-party, and keeping an email or
-Even though Gmail has a boomerang plugin that allows you to "snooze" emails (much like Google's Inbox), I've not had much success with it.
+I've even tried Inbox and its Snooze feature.
+It's just not for me.

 <br/>
 Using Checkvist though, I manage to keep my inbox pretty much at zero, and move away from making it my task list.
 If the email requires someone else's attention, I immediately forward it or respond and CC them.